Bayesian Mixture Models for Heterogeneous Extremes: Real Data Examples

 \subsubsection{Modeling Heterogeneous Extreme Temperatures}

 The proposed mixture of GEV distributions is fitted using the same MCMC setup and prior specifications adopted in the simulation study.
-Consistent with the patterns suggested by the histogram and rug plot, in 99.9\% of the iterations two occupied components are identified by our fitted mixture model.
-The posterior median density shown in the top-left panel of Fig.~\ref{fig:hk-fit} reflects indeed the bimodal behavior of the histogram, confirming that the heterogeneity due to the season is captured by our model.
-The return level plot (bottom left panel of Fig.~\ref{fig:hk-fit}) shows that the fitted model effectively captures the complex tail behavior of the data.
-Additional diagnostic plots, displayed in the right panels, further confirm the adequacy of the model.
+Consistent with the patterns suggested by the histogram and rug plot, in 99.9\% of the iterations \vc{of the fitted algorithm} two occupied components are identified by our fitted mixture model.
+The posterior median density shown in the top-left panel of Fig.~\ref{fig:hk-fit} reflects, indeed, the bimodal behavior of the histogram, confirming that the heterogeneity due to the season is captured by our model.
+The return level plot (bottom left panel of Fig.~\ref{fig:hk-fit}) shows that the fitted model effectively captures the complex tail behavior of the data. \vc{The estimated return levels well represent the empirical ones at every return period, and without a big increase in uncertainty at the highest quantiles}.
+Additional diagnostic plots, displayed in the right panels, further confirm the adequacy of the model. \vc{The QQ plot establishes that the estimated quantiles well represent the empirical ones, and the QQ boxplot shows that model residuals are in line with the Normal distribution}.

 The data contain only 110 unique values, likely due to recording precision.
 This does not affect the fit.
 Nonetheless, motivated by the large number of ties, we devised an interval-censored approach that can be used to formally adjusting the proposed methodology for settings with ties or rounding errors; see Appendix~B for details.
-The fitted density stemming from such interval-censored approach is however visually indistinguishable from that in Fig.~\ref{fig:hk-fit} and is therefore reported only in the supplementary materials.
+The fitted density stemming from such interval-censored approach is, however, visually indistinguishable from that in Fig.~\ref{fig:hk-fit} and is therefore reported only in the supplementary materials.